Journey to the Center of the Earth (2008 TV film): Plot

 They find a damaged raft, believed to be Edward's, and make camp.
 While Abel goes exploring alone, Sergei reveals to Jonathan that he did not go along with Edward when he first came to Alaska because he did not trust him and blames himself for not stopping Mikael from joining the expedition that led to his death.
 Abel sees two women in the forest and tells Jonathon.
 The four of them follow a trail that leads them to a well-constructed rope bridge.
 As they cross they are captured by hostile natives who take them to their village.
 Edward arrives, appearing to be the tribe's leader, and instructs them to bow and give up their weapons as a native custom.

 Edward explains that the natives came from the surface thousands of years earlier.
-They believe Edward to be some kind of a god who has brought them prosperity and safety by sharing his wisdom, much of which is based on his study of other civilizations.
+The natives believe Edward to be some kind of a god who has brought them prosperity and safety by sharing his wisdom, much of which is based on his study of other civilizations.
 In private, Edward says he never expected Martha to come for him and he intends to stay.
-Martha says she expect him to be pleased to see her.
+Martha says she expected him to be pleased to see her.
 Edward says he has power and influence that he did not have in the world above.
 Edward tries to reconcile with Martha but she rebuffs him and he goes to the village priestess.
-While they are talking a group of natives join forces and free some prisoners.
+While they are talking, a group of natives join forces and free some prisoners.
 Jonathon sees them, then Edward fires a pistol and most of them run away.
 He gives Jonathon the other pistol and tells him to guard the men who have stayed and to shoot them if they run away.
-He then start chasing and firing at the others.
+He then starts chasing and firing at the others.
 Jonathon gestures to the men to leave but Edward sees this and shoots one of them.
 He says the young man is a traitor and gets ready to shoot him.
-Jonathon and Martha try to talk him out of it, but he says the man is a traitor and kills him.
+Jonathon and Martha try to talk him out of it, but he insists the man is a traitor and kills him.
 Martha punches him causing him to bleed, which disturbs the villagers.
 Jonathon says "Gods don't bleed".